ChristopherLandaverde/Lixt/README.md

 # grocery_list

-This is version 1 for Project Alice White.
+This is version 1 for Project Aliceblue.

 Completed Tasks:
 - Developer would be able to recieve all information in the app with a GET request.